-April 15th marks the deadline for the tax filing status for individuals in the U.S.—a time that often strikes fear in people’s hearts.
+April 15th marks the deadline for the tax filing status for individuals in the U.S. during tax time—a time that often strikes fear in people’s hearts.
 The basis for this feeling is fear of the unknown.
 Most have heard of the 1040 tax form by the time they need to file taxes for the first time, but many find it confusing and long.

 That doesn’t have to be the case.
 In 2018, the 1040 form received an overhaul, making it shorter and easier to understand.
 But, of course, different schedules get attached depending on the individual’s needs and recent tax law changes.
-So read on for a tax return definition to paint a clearer picture.
+So read on for a definition of a tax return to paint a clearer picture.

 The tax return definition—simplified and explained

-In plain terms, the tax return is defined as paperwork filed with a tax authority to report income and pertinent expenses during the tax season.
+In plain terminology, the tax document is defined as paperwork filed with a tax authority to report income and pertinent expenses during the tax season.
 The U.S. tax season for individuals comes around yearly, between January and April 15th.
-Individuals file the 1040 tax return document to calculate tax liability or request a tax return for overpayment.
+Individuals file the 1040 tax return document to calculate tax liability or request a tax return for the overpayment.

 What are the sections on a tax return?

 The 1040 tax form is divided into a couple of sections spanning only two pages.
 When filing taxes, to report extra information, attach additional forms called schedules.
 Schedule C is the most commonly used Schedule to report the loss or capital gains from a business venture.
 These pages include basic information such as taxable income, filing status, tax deductions, and more.

 The form starts with the filing status options, which are:

 - Married Filing Jointly

 - Head of Household